Dannikiskov/uav_surveillance/README.md

 * `export PX4_HOME_LON=10.4053`
 \
 \
-In a 2. terminal start the server in python_backend with `python3 server.py`
+In your current terminal start ROS, Gazebo and PX4 with `roslaunch offboard_py start_offb.launch`\
-* `roslaunch offboard_py start_offb.launch`
 \
+In a 2. terminal start the server in python_backend with `python3 server.py`\
 \
-In a 3. terminal start the simulated frontned with `python3 simulated_frontend.py`\
+In a 3. terminal start the simulated frontend with `python3 simulated_frontend.py`\
 \
-When you see the message \[commander\] Takeoff detected you can send the from the simulated frontend to the server by pressing 'Enter'
+When you see the message '\[commander\] Takeoff detected' you can send the GPS coordinates from the simulated frontend to the server by pressing 'Enter'

 ### Actual front end